Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Equivariant higher spectral flow

-be a self-adjoint $H$-equivariant twisted Dirac operator.
-Here, we assume that the bundle $TZ \to M$ admits a $\spin$ structure and is fixed.
-Let $D^E=\{D^E_b\}_{b \in B}$ be the smooth family of the equivariant Dirac operators $D^E_b$ parametrised by $B.$
+where $c$ is the Clifford action and $\{e_i\}$ is a local orthonormal frame of $TZ.$ Let $D^E=\{D^E_b\}_{b \in B}$ be the smooth family of the equivariant Dirac operators $D^E_b$ parametrised by $B.$ The following is a directly equivariant adaptation of \cite[Definition 1.6]{dai1998higher}.
+Compare with \cite[Definition 2.1]{liu2021equivariant}.

-\begin{definition} For $b \in B,$ let $D_b$ be an equivariant self-adjoint Dirac-type operators on $M.$ That is, for $b \in B,$ each $D_b$ is a first order self-adjoint $H$-equivariant differential operators having the same principal symbol as $D^E_b.$ The collection $D=\{D_b\}_{b \in B}$ is said to be a $B$-family of $H$-equivariant Dirac-type operators. \end{definition}
+\begin{definition} For $b \in B,$ let $D_b$ be an equivariant self-adjoint Dirac-type operators on $M.$ That is, for $b \in B,$ each $D_b$ is a first order self-adjoint $H$-equivariant differential operator having the same principal symbol as $D^E_b.$ The collection $D=\{D_b\}_{b \in B}$ is said to be a $B$-family of $H$-equivariant Dirac-type operators. \end{definition}